Writing

 Most of my professional life has been spent shaping stories for other people — working as a television producer across factual and entertainment projects, often at scale, often at speed.

 The essays collected here are slower, more personal.
-They’re reflections on making things in a distracted age — on craft, attention, analogue habits, creative discipline, and the small rituals that give shape to a working life.
+They’re reflections on making things in a distracted age — on craft, attention, analogue habits, creative discipline, and the small rituals that give shape to life.

 If these essays resonate, I occasionally send out a short newsletter.
 By day, I work in modern media — TV, digital, AI, strategy.